Jimmy-312/Jimmy/README.md

 :yum: Here is a **LAZY** and **FOOLISH** life enjoyer.

-A PhD (Permanent Head Damage) Student without any paper. :innocent:
+A PhD (Permanent Head Damage) Student without any pub. :innocent:

 I'll commit on a whim.